Shravya1-0/Sales-Insights-Using-Data-Analysis/README.md

 ->Generating dashboards in Power BI

-Data Discovery :-->-Extracting the data
+Data Discovery :-->Extracting the data
 -

 Accquiring the data from the real existing company called Atliq Hardware